aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

 8) **Pay special attention to gaps or 0’s in your data.
 Pro tip: convert all 0’s to nulls,** then let Amazon Forecast do automatic null-filling through its Featurization settings.
 See [the null-filling syntax](https://docs.aws.amazon.com/forecast/latest/dg/howitworks-missing-values.html).

+- If you're forecasting product demand for a retail store and an item is sold out or unavailable, there would be no sales data to record while that item is out of stock.
+We recommend that you fill the gaps in the historic sales data or target time series with NaN instead of 0.
+Filling with 0, the model might learn wrongly to bias forecasts toward 0.
+- **Differentiate between out of stock and end of life**.
+You may want to either fill missing values differently or have separate related time series for end of life products/dates and stock-outs by products/dates.

 9) **Create training subset of sample data, with hold-out of 1 forecast length.** So training data is all sample data except last data points in time series of length forecast length.
 Reserve the hold-out data for forecast evaluation.

+Note: the forecast hold-out data is for developing custom error/accuracy metrics that can be calculated on exported forecasts, if desired.
+If no custom metrics are required, there is no need for the hold-out, all the data can be used for training.
+[Errors/accuracy are automatically calculated by Amazon Forecast system on forecasts using the "backtest technique".](Errors/accuracy are automatically calculated by Amazon Forecast system on forecasts using the "backtest technique". )

 **Note: special consideration for cold-start or new product introductions**.
 For best results, do not include new items in your training data.
 Do include new items in the inference data.
 If fewer than 5 data points exist per new item, be sure to fill missing values explicitly in the new items with "NaN"; otherwise the cold-start items will be silently dropped.